 Pancreatitis is inflammation of your pancreas.
 Your pancreas is an organ in your upper belly that makes juices that help you digest food.
 Your pancreas also makes insulin, which helps control your blood sugar.

-Chronic means that a problem goes on over a long period of time.
-In chronic pancreatitis, you have scar tissue in your pancreas that keeps causing problems.
-Pancreatitis that starts suddenly is called acute pancreatitis What is acute pancreatitis?
-Pancreatitis is inflammation (swelling) of your pancreas.
+Chronis pancreatitis is a long-term condition.
+Scar tissue forms in your pancreas and keeps causing problems.
+Pancreatitis that starts suddenly is called Acute Pancreatitis Pancreatitis is inflammation (swelling) of your pancreas.
 Your pancreas is an organ in your upper belly that makes juices that help you digest food.
 Your pancreas also makes insulin, which helps... read more .
 Getting acute pancreatitis over and over again can cause chronic pancreatitis.

 Chronic pancreatitis causes belly pain

 The pain may be constant or may come and go